iamfaisalkhan/CarND-Advanced-Lane-Lines/README.md

 ####2.
 Color / Gradient Transformation

-We use a combination of color and gradient thresholding to obtain a binary image suitable for finding the ponits on the lane before fitting a second-degree polynomial.
-Specifically, the magnitude and direction of image gradient is thresholded along with filtering the image based on the white and yellow colors using HSV and HLS colorspace.
+We use a combination of color and gradient thresholding to obtain a binary image suitable for finding the points on the lane before fitting a second-degree polynomial.
+Specifically, the magnitude and direction of image gradient is thresholded along with filtering the image based on the white and yellow colors using HSV and HLS color space.
 More details is in `perspective_transform.py:_get_threshold_img(lines 105-117)`.
 The `filters.py` has a collection of different image filters used in this project.

 As we are assuming that camera is mounted at the center of the car, we also set a region of interest to seperate area around the lanes from the rest of the image.